"Perch on a Golden Pear" 14"14" oil/panel

 As for trying new art materials, I recently decided to make my own oil paint.
 In my never ending quest to learn about oil painting, I began to learn more about mediums, oils, fillers and extenders and how each work in conjunction with one another to produce certain qualities in oil paint that would not be present otherwise.
 There are so many combinations for so many different techniques, it can get a little overwhelming to figure it all out.
 I kept running across information about adding calcite as an extender to oil paint, it creates a beautiful thixotropic paint that is long and levels out nicely after the brushstroke.
 It is also like a colorless pigment in that you can add it to your oil paint w/out harming the ratio of pigment to oil.

-my neutral light mixture
+my warm light mixture